NarmalaSk/BlogHub/README.md

 Bloghub is an open-source, Markdown-based blogging platform that serves as an alternative to Medium.
 It allows users to create, manage, and publish blogs using Markdown (.md) files.
 The platform provides a template-driven approach to ensure consistency and simplicity in content presentation.

+Bloghub works as a Blogging platform and Dev tool by REST API for pushing Blogs to Bloghub shash CLI Tool for bloghub Automates pushing blogs directly from CLI
 ## Features

 Markdown-Based: Write and format blogs using simple Markdown syntax.